mdixitk/MD/content/publication/dixit-2016-chemical/index.md

 authors: ["Mudit Dixit", "Michal Weitman", "Jiali Gao", "Dan T Major"]
 publication_types: ["2"]
 abstract: ""
-featured: false
+summary: We illustrate the catalytic control exerted by trichodiene synthase, and in particular, we discover features that could be general catalytic tools adopted by other terpenoid cyclases.
-summary:We illustrate the catalytic control exerted by trichodiene synthase, and in particular, we discover features that could be general catalytic tools adopted by other terpenoid cyclases.
+featured: true
 publication: "*ACS Catalysis*"
 ---